 TTB's criminal enforcement program is critical to the Bureau's ability to effectively curtail current illicit operations and deter others from engaging in diversion activity.
-Although still in its early stages, TTB's criminal enforcement program has exhibited notable results.
-With a small cadre of special agents, obtained through an interagency agreement with the Internal Revenue Service Criminal Investigation Division, TTB has opened a total of 91 cases, with identified liabilities of over \$551 million in estimated alcohol, tobacco, firearms, and ammunition excise taxes and approximately \$124 million in criminal seizures.
-To date, 89 of 91 (or 98%) of cases presented to the U.S. Attorney's Office have been accepted for further investigation, demonstrating both the merit and magnitude of these cases.
+With a small cadre of special agents, obtained through an interagency agreement with the Internal Revenue Service Criminal Investigation Division, TTB's criminal enforcement program has exhibited notable results.
+Since 2011, TTB has opened a total of 105 cases, with identified liabilities of over \$591 million in estimated alcohol, tobacco, firearms, and ammunition excise taxes and approximately \$124 million in criminal seizures.
+To date, approximately 97 percent of the cases presented to the U.S. Attorney's Office have been accepted for further investigation, demonstrating both the merit and magnitude of these cases.
 Further, TTB has maintained a 100 percent conviction rate on cases fully resolved through the legal system.
 TTB's criminal enforcement program is also building key relationships with other federal and state law enforcement agencies, generating referrals for additional cases and opportunities for partnering in future cases and investigations.